janikvonrotz/janikvonrotz.ch/content/post/2022-01/03-2021-book-list.md

 Title: Ecce Homo\
 Author: Friedrich Nietzsche\
 Comment: Difficult to read.
-I might give this another try, but first want to know more about Nietsche.\
+I might give this another try, but first want to know more about Nietzsche.\
 Rating: 8/10\
 ISBN: 9783734045844\
 Finished: 2021-01-09\